elephantscale/es-training-new/terraform/slides/terraform-walk-through.md

 ## Setting an "output" variable

+* Additional variables
+* description
+    * It is always a good idea to document

+* sensitive
+    * true will instruct Terraform not to log this output at the end of terraform apply
+    * For sensitive material or secrets such as passwords or private keys

 ```shell script
 output "<NAME>" {
   value = <VALUE>
   [CONFIG ...]
 }
 ```

-* description
-    * Always a good idea to document

-* sensitive
-    * true will instruct Terraform not to log this output at the end of terraform apply
-    * For sensitive material or secrets such as passwords or private keys
 ---
 ## Output Variable For Our Script